 The accompanying financial statements of the District have been prepared in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
-In June, 1999 the GASB issued Statement 34, Basic Financial Discussion and Analysis for State and Managements Statements Statement Basic Financial Statements and Management's and 35.
-Governments Discussion and Analysis for Public Colleges and Universities.
+In June, 1999 the GASB issued Statement 34, Basic Financial Statements - and Managements Discussion and Analysis - for State and Local Governments and Statement 35, Basic Financial Statements - and Management's Discussion and Analysis for Public Colleges and Universities.
 These Statements establish new financial reporting requirements for state and local governments and public colleges and universities throughout the United States.
-They require new information and restructure much of the the information that governments have presented in the past.
-Compatibility with reports issued in prior years is affected.
+They require new information and restructure much the information that governments have presented in the past.
+Compatibility with reports issued prior years is affected.

-The District has implemented GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments; GASB Statement No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments; Omnibus; GASB Statement No. 38, Certain Financial Statement Note Disclosures; and Government Accounting Standards Board Interpretation No. 6, Recognition and Measurement of Certain Liabilities and Expenditures in Governmental Fund Financial Statements.
+The District has implemented GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments; GASB Statement No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments; Omnibus; GASB Statement No. 38, Certain Interpretation No. 6, Recognition and Measurement of Certain Liabilities and Expenditures in Governmental Fund Financial Statements.